Black Sabbath: 1997–2006: Osbourne rejoins and Reunion

-2006–2010: The Dio Years and Heaven & Hell
+2006–2010: The Dio Years and Heaven and Hell

 While Ozzy Osbourne was working on new solo album material in 2006, Rhino Records released Black Sabbath: The Dio Years, a compilation of songs culled from the four Black Sabbath releases featuring Ronnie James Dio.
 For the release, Iommi, Butler, Dio, and Appice reunited to write and record three new songs as Black Sabbath.
 The Dio Years was released on 3 April 2007, reaching number 54 on the Billboard 200, while the single "The Devil Cried" reached number 37 on the Mainstream Rock Tracks chart.
 Pleased with the results, Iommi and Dio decided to reunite the Dio era line-up for a world tour.
 While the line-up of Osbourne, Butler, Iommi, and Ward was still officially called Black Sabbath, the new line-up opted to call themselves Heaven & Hell, after the album of the same title, to avoid confusion.
 When asked about the name of the group, Iommi stated "it really is Black Sabbath, whatever we do... so everyone knows what they're getting [and] so people won't expect to hear 'Iron Man' and all those songs.
 We've done them for so many years, it's nice to do just all the stuff we did with Ronnie again."
 Ward was initially set to participate, but dropped out before the tour began due to musical differences with "a couple of the band members".
 He was replaced by former drummer Vinny Appice, effectively reuniting the line-up that had featured on the Mob Rules (1981) and Dehumanizer (1992) albums.